This week's roundup of notable cloud news.

 Thanks for reading, we hope you found something useful.
 Talking of useful:

-hava.io allows users to visualise their cloud environments in interactive diagram form including unique infrastructure, security and container views. hava.io continuously polls your cloud configuration and logs changes in a version history for issue resolution and audit purposes.
+hava.io allows users to visualise cloud environments in interactive diagram form including unique infrastructure, security and container views. hava.io continuously polls your cloud configuration and logs changes in a version history for issue resolution and audit purposes.

 If you haven't taken a hava.io free trial to see what it can do for your workflow, security and compliance needs - please get in touch.